Ardelyx Inc. (ARDX) Shares Down Despite Recent Market Volatility

 Reports are indicating that there were more than several insider trading activities at ARDX starting from RAAB MICHAEL, who sale 13,449 shares at the price of $3.00 back on Feb 21.
 After this action, RAAB MICHAEL now owns 896,012 shares of Ardelyx Inc., valued at $40,360 using the latest closing price.

-Renz Justin A, the Chief Financial Officer of Ardelyx Inc., sale 3,439 shares at $3.00 during a trade that took place back on Feb 21, which means that Renz Justin A is holding 336,606 shares at $10,320 based on the most recent closing price.
+Rodriguez Susan, the Chief Commercial Officer of Ardelyx Inc., sale 5,586 shares at $3.00 during a trade that took place back on Feb 21, which means that Rodriguez Susan is holding 355,131 shares at $16,764 based on the most recent closing price.

 Stock Fundamentals for ARDX